In this Article

 Future of Divorce Proceedings in Singapore

 Children are innocent parties involved in an unfortunate situation, and the Singapore Courts want to minimise children’s exposure to the pain and conflict that often accompany divorce.
-The government views Divorce by Mutual Agreement as a means for couples to take joint responsibility for their marriage outcomes, potentially leading to more amicable separations.
+The government views Divorce by Mutual Agreement as a means for couples to take joint responsibility for their marriage outcomes, potentially leading to more amicable dissolution of marriage.
 This approach aims to reduce adversarial court proceedings, encouraging couples to work together on post-divorce arrangements, including co-parenting and financial affairs.

 The future of divorce in Singapore is evolving towards a more therapeutic and cooperative model.
 This holistic approach, championed by the Family Justice Court and envisioned by Justice Debbie Ong seeks to minimize acrimony and maximize cooperation between divorcing parties.
 The focus on co-parenting and providing children with a voice through court counselling and support schemes like the CPP is crucial in helping families adjust post-divorce.